Last updated 5 February 2019

 Employers sometimes believe that the establishment of a contract for a fixed period will relieve them from what they perceive to be the difficulty created by unfair dismissal law.
 While there is an exception to unfair dismissal law that relates to fixed-term contracts, it is a narrow exception.

-All employees who earn above a fixed weekly minimum amount must, according to federal legislation, have a minimum percentage of their ordinary time earnings paid into a complying superannuation fund by the employer.
+All employees who earn above a fixed minimum amount per calendar month must, according to federal legislation, have a minimum percentage of their ordinary time earnings paid into a complying superannuation fund by the employer.
 These contributions are a statutory obligation imposed upon the employer.

 While the parties cannot opt out of this minimum standard by agreeing to have a smaller contribution paid, it is open to the parties to agree for additional amounts of the employee’s salary to be paid into superannuation.
 These salary sacrifice arrangements should be specifically discussed with the employer, who will generally be willing to make such payments provided they are lawful and can be undertaken without any unnecessary administrative difficulty.